 In Pennsylvania, not only are sobriety checkpoints upheld under both the state and federal constitutions but they are also conducted with exceptional frequency.
 Pennsylvania actually has some of the most robust checkpoint laws in the country.
 While most states limit such checkpoints to use on a weekly or monthly basis, amounting to just several dozen checks per year, Pennsylvania conducts several hundred annual checks.

 Many residents falsely believe that sobriety checks infringe upon constitutional rights, but the truth is that DUI roadblocks are perfectly legal in Pennsylvania.
 Furthermore, police officers do not need reasonable suspicion to stop a vehicle at a checkpoint.
 While the Fourth Amendment famously safeguards “the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures,” courts have ruled that these DUI checkpoints do not conflict with the Fourth Amendment due to the need to preserve public safety.

 You might think that you can avoid a DUI arrest by making a U-turn, but law enforcement is already one step ahead of you.
 Many roadblocks are attended by officers in chase vehicles, whose purpose is to follow and apprehend drunk drivers who veer away from roadblocks to evade detection.
 While some cases have resolved in favor of citizens avoiding roadblocks, it is a risky gamble to take.

-If you think your constitutional rights were violated by law enforcement, or you were a victim of police brutality, you should consult with an experienced criminal lawyer.
+If you think your constitutional rights were violated by law enforcement, or you were a victim of police brutality, you should consult with our Pennsylvania DUI defense lawyers.

-Philadelphia, PA DUI Defense Attorney Offering Free Consultations
+Philadelphia, PA DUI Defense Attorneys Offering Free Consultations